Photograph taken on the day of Bernard’s passing out parade – courtesy of Sylvia Johnson.

 Bernard’s brother, Frederick Peart Brightwell lost his life in the First World War, on the 22nd November 1917, of Tubercle of the Lungs.
 He was 26 years old, ranked a Private, service number 3262, for the 2nd Dragoon Guards, Queen’s Bays.
 Frederick was laid to rest at St. Mary’s Churchyard, Easington, Durham.

-Frederick had left his home in Ipswich at a young age to fine work.
+Frederick had left his home in Ipswich at a young age to find work.
 He eventually found work in the coal mines, and sent a bit of money home to help his family.
 Frederick married his landlady, who was widowed, a few years older and with a young family (a bit like a Catherine Cookson novel, but quite sad).
 Holidays were virtually none existent and travel costly and slow, Frederick had only returned to visit his home in Ipswich just once.

 Sylvia followed in the family tradition and joined the Army in 1941, serving in the A.T.S. during the Second World War.
 Followed by a long service in the T.A.